jeffrafter/jeffrafter.github.io/content/blog/express-and-aws/index.md

 ## Setting up a local server for development

 We've setup our Express app and added a Lambda handler wrapper for it for production, but it is still difficult for us to test our application locally.
-Create a file called `local.ts`:
+Create a file called `src/local.ts`:

 ```typescript
 import './env'